Frequently Asked Questions

 Where are the Short Term Rentals in my area?

-You can now search STR applications and permit records.
+You can search STR applications and permit records online.
 CLICK HERE to learn how to search STR records.

 A Short Term Rental (STR) refers to existing single-family dwellings, condos, or multi-family units where, for compensation, lodging is provided within either the entire home or a portion of the home for a rental period of less than 28-days.
 Short Term Rentals are distinguishable from commercial lodging use types in that no meals may be provided within short term rentals as part of the rental agreement and the home may only be rented out for short-term rental use to one group at a time.
 STRs are also often referred to as vacation rentals and are commonly made available through property management companies or online booking platforms.